Remembering the men from the Kingsdown and Creekside Cluster

 2/Lieutenants F.I.
 SOWTER & J. RUSSELL - missing; 2/Lieutenant W.H.
 MASON SPRINGGAY - wounded.

 The Raiding Party returned to the Camp about 3 a.m., and were played in by the Drums.

 10 August: BEAURAINS: Company parades in the morning.
 The Raiding Party had baths from 12 noon onwards.
 A draft of 56 Other Ranks reported for duty.

 It is safe to assume that Charles had volunteered to join this Raiding Party and was one of the casualties counted.

 The Brigade Report on this Raid (below) gives us a clearer understanding of the circumstances in which Charles was killed.

-Medal Records shows that Charles William Priest was awarded the posthumous Victory and British War Medals:-
+Medal Records shows that Charles William Priest was posthumously awarded the British War and Victory Medals:-

 British War Medal

 During this research, it was noted that several relations, in the same generation as Charles William Priest, served in British Armed Forces either just before or during the First World War.
 It appears that he was the only one in this group who lost his life in the service of his country.

 His cousins included: Herbert Edward Priest, Reg.
 No. 17068, Royal Artillery (Royal Horse Artillery and Royal Field Artillery); Noah James Spillett, Royal Navy [Noah's mother was Charles' aunt Esther; Noah was invalided out in 1911 after injuring his right eye]; Albert Edward French (Royal Navy) whose mother was Harriett Anne Priest.